 Downtown Manteo is also an exceptional place to go crabbing, particularly the outskirts that are well away from the marinas, but still have bulk headed areas to dip a line.
 Small soundfront gazebos offer refuge from the sun, and a number of picnic and sitting areas are scattered throughout the area.

 Hatteras Island also has a number of fantastic crabbing spots.
 The town of Frisco on Hatteras Island also offers an abundance of waterfront neighborhoods with plenty of crabs just lurking beneath the surface.
-Brigands Bay and Sunset Harbor are two communities with ample bulk headed crabbing points, and the Scotts Boatyard and Scotch Bonnet Marina also offers plenty of spots to park and drop a line or a crab pot.
+Brigands Bay and Sunset Harbor are two communities that offer plenty of spots to drop a line or a crab pot.

 In neighboring Hatteras Village, crabbers can explore the small boardwalks of the Eagle Pass Nature Trail, or head to the soundside of Hatteras Inlet, to park and crab the day away.
 Be advised that a beach driving permit is required to explore the 4WD accessible sandy trails that wind past Hatteras Village all the way to the inlet.
 This area, however, offers plenty of secretive soundside beaches where crabbers can drop a line out from the beach, or wade a few feet into the sound and try their luck in deeper waters.